Supreme Court student loan case: The arguments explained - NewsBreak

-WASHINGTON (AP) — The Supreme Court is about to hear arguments over President Joe Biden’s student debt relief plan , which impacts millions of borrowers who could see their loans wiped away or reduced.
+The Supreme Court is about to hear arguments over President Joe Biden ’s student debt relief plan, which impacts millions of borrowers who could see their loans wiped away or reduced.

 Where things stand ahead of the hearing as well as what to expect: